 Some EVs can cost more to purchase than a similar gas-powered car, and certain maintenance expenses (such as battery replacement, if needed) are also higher.
 Owners may also need to install a charging station at home, which adds to the upfront cost.

-But depending on where you live, you could be eligible for substantial tax credits and other incentives to purchase an EV.
-Plus, reduced expenses for fuel, maintenance, and insurance could make the total cost of ownership lower than for an equivalent gas-powered car.
+Depending on where you live, you could be eligible for substantial tax credits and other incentives to purchase an EV.
+Plus, reduced expenses for fuel, maintenance, and insurance could make the total cost of ownership lower than for a similar gas-powered car.

 You might also be able to get a loan to cover the cost of a home charging station, or to pay for EV maintenance down the road.

 Interested in exploring whether an EV could make sense for you?
-Here are some key points to keep in mind.
+Here are some things to think about

 Table of contents